creative-commoners/testrepo/docs/index.md

 * Ensure you can unpublish a page, and that it restores the frontend version to the draft state (note: if you are logged into the CMS you'll still see draft content)
 * Ensure you can archive a page
+* Duplicate a page that has children and check that the child pages are also duplicated

 ### Files